iSim-Ltd/ElecticalEnginerChallenge/README.md

 ### Board 1 (Sender)
 - Listen for incoming CAN messages on address 0x1
 - Use external button on **PB6** with interrupt.
-- On button press, send a single CAN packet
+- On button press, send a single CAN message
   - Send to address 0x2
 - On receipt:
   - Blink LED once.